Super

 backgrounds are also excellent and breathe new life into the game.

-HD Remix really does look like a completely new title,
+HD Remix really does look like a completely "new" game,

-The brand new character endings drawn by UDON are also a much appreciated addition.
+The brand new character endings drawn by UDON are a much appreciated addition.

 The

-in-game character sprites match all of this new artwork nicely, and each frame
+in-game character sprites match all of this new art very nicely, not to mention each individual frame

 Overall, I'm

-in the game as far as looks go.
-They really nailed the faces and updated facial
+pleased with almost every character sprite in the game, as far as looks go.
+They really nailed the faces and facial

 expressions.
 The art style also somewhat resembles the way legendary Capcom